Decade in Review: What the smartphone has wrought

 Tech uber alles

-Apple Inc, once a niche computer company, is now one of the world’s most valuable companies thanks to the iPhone.
-The five largest Fortune 500 technology companies - Apple, Amazon, Google, Microsoft and Facebook - currently boast a market cap of $4.7 trillion, compared with about $800 billion for the top five in 2010.
+Apple Inc (AAPL.O), once a niche computer company, is now one of the world’s most valuable companies thanks to the iPhone.
+The five largest Fortune 500 technology companies - Apple, Amazon (AMZN.O), Google (GOOGL.O), Microsoft (MSFT.O) and Facebook (FB.O) - currently boast a market cap of $4.7 trillion, compared with about $800 billion for the top five in 2010.
 Not all of that is due to the smartphone, of course, but the mobile-related technologies and services accounted for nearly $4 trillion in economic activity in 2018, according to trade group GSMA.

 There’s an app for that